 Character objective is easy to understand: It’s what a character wants.
 Objective also goes hand-in-hand with character motivation.
 The reason why a character wants something.
 If you don’t know this about your protagonist, you are in deep, deep trouble.
 Writing objectives should be top of mind.
 Why?

 All characters should want something.
 Wanting is universally compelling, we can all relate to it.
 When I know what a character wants, I am that much more excited to root for them.
 When I understand why they want it, that feeling only grows.
-(Making a reader care is one of the cornerstones of how to hook a reader, after all.)
+(Making a reader care is one of the cornerstones of ways to hook a reader, after all.)

 Writing Objectives That Compel Readers